Lehigh Valley Historical Society

 The Railworker

 Railroading has always been a special kind of dangerous job.
 With the prestige of working for a railroad came the daily dangers.
 Injuries and death were always feared.
 The heavy weight of all railroad items and the speed of the trains created an atmosphere where all employees had to be alert at all times.
 Male and female employees worked at all kinds of jobs.
 All kinds of physical and mental skills were needed.
 There are nearly 100 job descriptions associated with railroading.
-A suitable memorial to the Lehigh Valley railworkers will be designed and placed at the park in the future.